 Here, you can see that the detected defect is clearly offset from the noise, making it easy to see.

 Topologies: The Art of Managing Coils

-Topologies are the combination of coil arrangements and their activation patterns, used in creating at least one eddy current channel (i.e., 1 timeslot + 1 input).
-Topologies usually comprise two rows of coils to generate a good sensitivity profile to defects, but some situations may call for more rows.
+These are the combinations of coil arrangements and their activation patterns, used in creating at least one eddy current channel (i.e., 1 timeslot + 1 input).
+Topologies usually comprise two coil rows to generate a good sensitivity profile to defects, but some situations may call for more rows.

-Here is an example of how coils in a long, single-driver topology are activated at a given timeslot.
+Here is an example of how coils in a single-driver topology are activated during a given timeslot.
 T stands for transmitter and R for receiver.

 Coil Arrangement on a Rigid Probe

 The conditions under which the probe will be used is key to its mechanical design.
 Surface or tube conditions, environmental conditions, automation, cable length, physical access, as well as defect location and orientation all influence the mechanical design.

 Other key factors are chemical requirements (such as in nuclear plants), which impact the choice of materials used in designing the probe.
 Manufacturing methods can have an influence.
 Here are a few examples of innovative mechanical designs.

 The effective number of eddy current channels in relation to the acquisition rate of the test instrument gives us an indication of the scan speed.
 However, one must take into account the mechanical logic of certain calculated speeds; even if you can achieve a scan speed of 5 m/s (16 ft/s), if the part under test or its defects are small by comparison, this speed may make little sense.
 In such a situation, we would lower the sampling rate while still maintaining an SNR optimized for a speed that makes more sense from a physical standpoint.